 We spend a lifetime looking for things, trying to prove the things that are not self-evident, because we need them to be.
 We hold on because those things are what we know, they’re familiar.
-All things familiar are more comforting and easier than those things non-familiar.
+All things familiar is more comforting and easier than those things non-familiar.

-Unfortunately, we can never prove ourselves by convincing others we’re doing the right thing, but perhaps there’s an element of we really don’t need to, as long as the decision we make is right for us.
+Unfortunately, we can never prove ourselves by convincing others we’re doing the right thing, but there’s an element of we really don’t need to, as long as the decision we make is right for us.
 We’re not here to convince others, but we do need to detach ourselves from the things that don’t serve us and let go.
 We must be honest with ourselves.

 It’s human nature to have an idea of how things are supposed to look in our heads.
 When we have the things we’re meant to have, we will stop looking for the external things, whether those are material possessions or people.
 The sad reality is that we learn too late.